 The University of Cambridge is renowned for the distinguished members of its faculty, many of whom are noted experts in their particular fields.
 Cambridge is also home to a number of research centers, such as the Lauterpacht Centre for International Law, which offer lecture series and other activities to augment studies.

 Many HLS students who read for their Cambridge LL.M. appreciate the different approach to learning law and value the opportunity to conduct independent research around their particular areas of interest.
 The program can provide especially helpful training for those thinking about pursuing more in-depth academic work.
-The Cambridge J.D./LL.M.
+The HLS-Cambridge J.D./LL.M.
 Joint Degree Program also benefits students interested in learning about British or European law with an eye to practicing in Europe or for a transatlantic firm.

 Up to six Harvard 2Ls are selected annually to spend their 3L year reading for the LL.M. degree in Cambridge, United Kingdom.
 The admissions process begins with an application through HLS in January of the candidate’s 2L year and ends with a decision by Cambridge in early spring for matriculation at Cambridge the following fall.

-J.D./LL.M. alumni have reported that the extra time has, in many cases, been beneficial to their career.
+J.D./LL.M. alumni have reported that the extra time has, in many cases, been beneficial to their careers.
 Students have used that time to study for the bar, undertake a clerkship, engage in a fellowship or research, or travel.
 Several students utilized the additional time to study and sit for the California bar in addition to the New York bar; another completed a clerkship with the South African Constitutional Court.

 For questions about financial aid, please contact Denise Ryan, Assistant Director of Financial Aid, at firstname.lastname@example.org.